McGlennons Solicitors -Terms of Business

 - To send you copies of all substantive correspondence within 3 days of receipt by us.

-- To respond to telephone calls or emails from you during the course of the same day whereever possible (by midday the following working day where these are received after 4 pm).
+- To respond to telephone calls or emails from you during the course of the same day wherever possible (by midday the following working day where these are received after 4 pm).

 - Correspondence to be dealt with within 3 days of receipt.